jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

 -   Rotate

-Configuration can be set through the *gsettings* CLI program or the *dconf-config* GUI.
+Configuration can be set through the *gsettings* CLI program or the *dconf-editor* GUI.
 Keys are present under **org.gnome.settings-daemon.peripherals.wacom**